salylgw/gammath_spot/index.md

 # Investment blog
-If you want to see a free example of how output of this software is being used in decision-making then checkout [DIY Investment blog](https://www.gammathworks.com/diy-investment-blog).
+If you want to see a free example of how gScore is being used in manual decision-making then checkout [DIY Investment blog](https://www.gammathworks.com/diy-investment-blog).

 # Questions